MultiQC/MultiQC/docs/modules.md

 mymod:
     fn: _myprogram.txt
 myothermod:
-    contents: This is myotherprogram running
+    contents: This is myprogram v1.3
 ```

 Note that if you want to find multiple log files, you can nest these